 Employment Insurance For Related People

 Employers are required by law to deduct Employment Insurance (EI) premiums from all insurable earnings paid to their employees who are engaged in insurable employment.
-If an employer is unsure whether or not an employee is engaged in insurable employment, the employer can request a ruling from the CRA.
-A letter or completed form CPT1 […]
+If an employer who has passed the standard dbs check is unsure whether or not an employee is engaged in insurable employment, the employer can request a ruling from the […]

 If you are moving and are the owner of your own business you should consider deducting the expenses in your company rather than on your personal tax return.
 If you do not have that option, then the tax rules provide that if you have moved to be at least 40 km closer to your place […]